Leptogenesis from Gravity Waves in Models of Inflation

 Next, we claim, a contribution to $R\tilde R$ of definite sign can be generated by gravitational fluctuations produced during inflation if the inflaton field contains a CP-odd component.
 This can be naturally achieved if the inflaton is a complex modulus field such as one finds in supergravity or superstring models.
 Such fields can have the very flat potentials required for inflation.
-The imaginary part $\phi$ of this field (which we henceforth call an `axion') can couple to gravity through an interaction \beq \Delta \L = F(\phi) R \tilde R \ , \eeq{axioncoupling} where $F$ is odd in $\phi$, as a result of the Green-Schwarz mechanism \cite{GS}.
+The imaginary part $\phi$ of this field (which we henceforth call an `axion') can couple to gravity through an interaction \be \Delta {\cal L} = F(\phi) R \tilde R \ , \ee where $F$ is odd in $\phi$, as a result of the Green-Schwarz mechanism \cite{GS}.
 Lue, Wang, and Kamionkowski (LWK) have studied the effects of such an interaction in generating observable parity-violation in the cosmic microwave background \cite{LWK}.
-(Some other discussion of the effects of the $R\tilde R$ term in gravity can be found in~\cite{others}).
-A simple form for $F(\phi)$ with the correct scaling is \beq F(\phi) = {1\over 16\pi^2 M_\Pl} {\cal N} \phi \ , \eeq{Fval} where the $M_\Pl$ in the denominator is approximately the string scale.
-In principle, we could imagine substituting a lower mass scale ${\cal F}$ in the denominator of \leqn{Fval}, with the constraint that our effective field theory is valid only for $\mu < {\cal F}$.
+A simple form for $F(\phi)$ is \be F(\phi) ={\cal N} \phi /{(16\pi^2 M_\Pl)}\ , \ee where ${\cal N}$ is the number of stringy degrees of freedom propagating in the loops and the $M_\Pl$ in the denominator is approximately the string scale.
+In principle, this $M_\Pl$ can be substituted with a lower mass scale ${\cal F}$ with the constraint that our effective field theory is valid only for $\mu < {\cal F}$.

-We would like to apply the interaction \leqn{axioncoupling} to the dynamics of metric fluctuations during inflation.
-When the axion field has a slowly-rolling nonzero classical value, the coupling \leqn{axioncoupling} can lead to quantum fluctuations of the gravitational field that, treated to second order, generate a nonzero right-hand side for \leqn{Jlepton}.
-The scalar metric perturbations generated during inflation have a size that gives density fluctations with $ \delta \rho/\rho \sim 10^{-5}$.
-So it is interesting to speculate that a correct theory might realize the relation that we see numerically, \beq {n_b\over n_\gamma} \sim \left({\delta \rho\over\rho} \right)^2 \ . \eeq{goal} Whether we succeed in realizing this intuition, we leave for the reader to judge.
+We would like to apply the interaction \eqref{axioncoupling} to the dynamics of metric fluctuations during inflation.
+When the axion field has a slowly-rolling nonzero classical value, the coupling \eqref{axioncoupling} can lead to quantum fluctuations of the gravitational field that, treated to second order, generate a nonzero right-hand side for \eqref{Jlepton}.